mbcx4ts5/SuperstoreData/README.md

-# Analysis of example financial data from a Superstore in SQL, visualisations with Power BI
+# Analysis of Example Financial Data from a Superstore in SQL, Visualisations with Power BI
 This project is designed to analyse and visualise historic example financial data from a Superstore Giant.
 Data consists of product sales, profit and discounts, customer information, regional sale information and shipping type.
-The original dataset was split into smaller tables using SQL queries in order for the data to be easily visualised in Power BI.
+The original dataset was split into smaller tables using SQLite queries in order for the data to be easily visualised in Power BI.

 ## The Data
 The original example data can be found on the kaggle website here [1].
 This data was transformed into various .csv files which can be found in the data folder.
 The associated SQL files used to create these .csv files can be found in the sql folder and have the same name as the .csv file they created.
 A short comment in each file shows which graphics the data was used for in Power BI.